ValkaHonda/Biginner-programs/README.md

 # Biginner-programs
-Programming basics and fundamentals on Java
+Programming basics and fundamentals on Java and JavaScript.